base-link/base/book/introduction.md

 # Introduction to BaseLink

-BaseLink is the programming environment for Link Text, a minimal data modeling language.
+BaseLink is the programming environment for LinkText, a minimal data modeling language.
 It is a statically typed, imperative, object oriented language which (at some point in the future) will compile down to JS, Swift, Rust, and Kotlin, to cover the main environments where the code